Otjiwarongo: Education

 There are about 15 schools in Otjiwarongo, three private schools and twelve public schools.
 All schools final exams for grade 10 and 12 are regulated by the Ministry of Education, Arts & Culture.
 The schools of Otjiwarongo attract more and more non-resident students.
 The town also has a community library that caters for reading needs of the towns residents.

 There are a number of institution for higher education in the town, as well as the MTI and COSDEC vocational training centres and a convent.
 The University of Namibia and the Namibia University of Science and Technology had plans to build satellite campuses in the town.
-The two institutions already have their regional centers in the town where distance students interact with the two institutions respectively.
+The two institutions already have their regional centres in the town where distance students interact with the two institutions respectively.